JuliaSM98/ResGenWest_Thessaloniki/python/README.md

 Notes
 - All geometries inside a block share one decision; we aggregate block area first.
 - OR-Tools mode uses CP-SAT with integer-scaled costs/CO2 (cents and 0.01 kg) to maximize `CO2` under a budget.
-The `tight` mode walks budget breakpoints by repeatedly constraining cost to below the last optimum.